memgraph/docs/cypher-manual/clauses/return.md

 ## 9. Returning expressions

- Expressions can be included in the `RETURN` statement.
+ Expressions can be included in the `RETURN` statement:

 ```cypher
 MATCH (c:Country { name: 'United Kingdom'})